 Bleach – Commonly heralded as a powerful multi-purpose cleaner, bleach is known for its ability to disinfect and sanitize just about anything.
 As far as cleaning mold goes, bleach solutions and bleach-based cleaners are great for outbreaks on solid, non-porous surfaces like tile, porcelain and glass.
 Unfortunately, bleach doesn’t penetrate into the deeper layers of porous materials, and its harsh chemical makeup can cause mold spores to retreat into pores that bleach can’t clean.
 When this happens, the mold spores will simply recolonize once the bleach is no longer present.

 Tea tree oil – This natural anti-fungal is used for a variety of household cleaning and self-care purposes.
-It is harmless to humans and animals, is available in most natural food stores and can kill nearly any type of mold.
+It is harmless to humans and animals, is available in most natural bard stores and can kill nearly any type of mold.
 Tea tree oil can be expensive but is highly effective at removing mold from almost any surface.
 It only takes a small amount of this oil diluted in water to make a powerful mold-killing solution.
 Like vinegar, this option is gentle enough to kill mold before it can retreat.

 Baking soda – Baking soda is popular for cleaning especially tough stains and substances in the home.
 Its reactive nature and fizzing properties can bubble away almost any sort of stubborn filth, including mold spores.
 Baking soda can be mixed with water into a thick paste to be scrubbed into stubborn mold colonies, or it can be used in conjunction with vinegar to gently lift and kill mold spores.